Trochulus

 Trochulus is a genus of small air-breathing land snails, terrestrial pulmonate gastropod mollusks in the subfamily Trochulininae of the family Hygromiidae, the hairy snails and their allies.

 Taxonomy

-Trichia Hartmann, 1840 is a junior synonym of Trochulus Chemnitz, 1786.

-Nearly every malacological work prior to 2006 used the name Trichia instead of the (now considered valid) name Trochulus.
+Trichia Hartmann, 1840 is a junior synonym of Trochulus Chemnitz, 1786, meaning the name was published after Trochulus to describe the same group of organisms.
+As such, Trochulus is considered the valid name, but nearly every malacological work prior to 2006 referred to the genus as Trichia.

 The genus Plicuteria Schileyko, 1978 has been once recognized as a subgenus within Trochulus by Schileyko (1978).
 Based on molecular analyses, Trochulus lubomirski does not belong to the genus Trochulus.
 Trochulus lubomirski (Ślósarski, 1881) is now recognized as Plicuteria lubomirskii (Ślósarski, 1881).